88albert6/albe4271-hjskole.dk/README.md

 FiveM Tattling Bot
 This FivemM script will allow you to create a Discord Tattling Bot that reads FiveM messages and prints them in the Discord.
-It was created for FiveM a portuguese RP server => HargusRP (https://discord.gg/f6XPw72).
-If you want you can change it and adapt it to do whatever you want with it.

 Prerequisites
 discord